puppetlabs/puppetlabs-apache/README.md

 }
 ```

+Default: `undef`.

 ##### `ssl_proxy_protocol`

-Sets the [SSLProxyProtocol](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslproxyprotocol) directive, which controls the SSL protocol flavors mod_ssl should use when establishing its server environment for proxy.
-It will only connect to servers using one of the provided protocols.
+Sets the [SSLProxyProtocol](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslproxyprotocol) directive, which controls which SSL protocol flavors `mod_ssl` should use when establishing its server environment for proxy.
+It connects to servers using only one of the provided protocols.

 Default: `undef`.

 ##### `ssl_proxy_verify`

 Sets the [SSLProxyVerify](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslproxyverify) directive, which configures certificate verification of the remote server when a proxy is configured to forward requests to a remote SSL server.

 Default: `undef`.

 ##### `ssl_proxy_verify_depth`

 Sets the [SSLProxyVerifyDepth](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslproxyverifydepth) directive, which configures how deeply mod_ssl should verify before deciding that the remote server does not have a valid certificate.

-(A depth of 0 means that self-signed remote server certificates are accepted only, the default depth of 1 means the remote server certificate can be self-signed or has to be signed by a CA which is directly known to the server) Default: undef.
+A depth of 0 means that only self-signed remote server certificates are accepted, the default depth of 1 means the remote server certificate can be self-signed or signed by a CA that is directly known to the server.

+Default: `undef`

 ##### `ssl_proxy_ca_cert`

 Sets the [SSLProxyCACertificateFile](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslproxycacertificatefile) directive, which specifies an all-in-one file where you can assemble the Certificates of Certification Authorities (CA) whose remote servers you deal with.
 These are used for Remote Server Authentication.
 This file should be a concatenation of the PEM-encoded certificate files in order of preference.

-Default: undef.
+Default: `undef`

 ##### `ssl_proxy_machine_cert`

 Sets the [SSLProxyMachineCertificateFile](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslproxymachinecertificatefile) directive, which specifies an all-in-one file where you keep the certs and keys used for this server to authenticate itself to remote servers.
 This file should be a concatenation of the PEM-encoded certificate files in order of preference.
-Default: `undef`.

 ``` puppet
 apache::vhost { 'sample.example.net':